symphonyoss/clj-symphony/README.md

 ### 3rd Party Licenses

-To see the list of licenses of the third party libraries used by this project, please run:
+To see the full list of licenses of all third party libraries used by this project, please run:

 ```shell
 $ lein licenses :csv | cut -d , -f3 | sort | uniq